 You will work with people’s feet and legs.
 You'll diagnose and treat abnormalities and offer professional advice on care of feet and legs to prevent foot problems.
 In the NHS, you'll see many patients at high risk of amputation, such as those suffering from arthritis or diabetes.

-- children with lower limb pain or problems walking
+- helping children with lower limb pain or problems walking

-- diabetes sufferers with circulation problems who may be at risk of amputation
+- helping diabetes sufferers with circulation problems who may be at risk of amputation

-- dancers whose long hours of rehearsing and performing put stress on their feet causing injury
+- helping people with sports injuries and dancers whose long hours of rehearsing and performing put stress on their feet causing injury

 Want to learn more?